 Diabetic-friendly alternative: Foods that have been roasted, steamed, baked, or grilled as opposed to fried.

 Diabetes is a serious disease that requires intentional daily management and healthy lifestyle habits.
 Your diet is a significant piece of keeping your blood sugar levels in check.
+These low-carb foods for diabetics or snack ideas for diabetics can be a great solution.

 Avoiding foods that are high in added sugar and saturated fats, especially things like sugary beverages, refined grains, and processed red meats, is a good practice.
 Consider trying a diabetes-friendly meal kit service to help make healthy eating even easier.